gregjacobs/Autolinker.js/README.md

 A replacement of the match is made based on the return value of the function.
 The following return values may be provided:

-1. No return value (`undefined`), or `true` (Boolean): Delegate back to Autolinker to replace the match as it normally would.
+1. No return value (`undefined`), or `true` (boolean): Delegate back to Autolinker to replace the match as it normally would.
-2. `false` (Boolean): Do not replace the current match at all - leave as-is.
+2. `false` (boolean): Do not replace the current match at all - leave as-is.
-3. Any String: If a string is returned from the function, the string will be used directly as the replacement HTML for the match.
+3. Any string: If a string is returned from the function, the string will be used directly as the replacement HTML for the match.
 4. An [Autolinker.HtmlTag](http://gregjacobs.github.io/Autolinker.js/api/#!/api/Autolinker.HtmlTag)
    instance, which can be used to build/modify an HTML tag before writing out its